vanus-labs/vanus/client/README.md

-# EventBus SDK for Vanus
+# Eventbus SDK for Vanus